Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Data

 to exclude galaxies without the range $[-1.5, 4.0]$.
 (These bounds turn out to be quite generous: after measuring the redshift evolution of mean colors and color scatter for each sample, we find that even five-sigma scatter off of mean colors $\vec c \pm 5 \vec \sigma$ lies entirely in the range $(-.75, 3.0)$ across all redshifts considered.)
 This cut removes $\sim 1\%$ of galaxies from our main samples.

-To exemplify a typical color distribution of galaxies, Figure~\ref{fig:rmi_wide} displays $r-i$ color across redshift for a mass-complete sample of galaxies, as colored by the physical properties of specific star formation rate (sSFR) and decimal log stellar mass ($\mu_\star$).
-Vertical lines at $z = \{ .371, \, .790\}$ indicate redshift transitions of the 4k$\Angstrom$ break from $g \rightarrow r$ and $r \rightarrow i$ (see Table~\ref{tab:break_locations}).
+To exemplify a typical color distribution of galaxies, Figure~\ref{fig:rmi_wide} displays $r-i$ color across redshift for a mass-complete sample of galaxies, as colored by the physical properties of specific star formation rate (sSFR) and decimal log stellar mass ($\lg M_\star / M_\odot$).
+Vertical lines at $z = \{ .371, \, .790\}$ indicate redshift transitions of the $4000~\Angstrom$ break from $g \rightarrow r$ and $r \rightarrow i$ (see Table~\ref{tab:break_locations}).
 As the break drifts through $r$-band, the $r-i$ slope of quiescent galaxies with redshift rises.
 Once the break leaves $r$-band, $r-i$ color peaks and drifts down.

-Compared to star-forming galaxies, quiescent galaxies tend to be redder across all redshifts as well as more massive.
-However, especially at high redshifts, some low-mass star-forming galaxies appear redder in $r-i$ than the core RS, indicating significant scatter in observed color at fixed sSFR and $\mu_\star$.
+Compared to star-forming galaxies, quiescent galaxies tend to be redder across all redshifts as well as more massive; however, especially at high redshifts, some low-mass star-forming galaxies appear redder in $r-i$ than the core RS, indicating significant scatter in observed color at fixed sSFR and $\lg M_\star / M_\odot$.
+Therefore, single-color cuts (e.g. drawing a line in $r-i$ to divide RS from BC) are likely to confuse some low-mass and low-sSFR galaxies as RS galaxies.
+This issue is ameliorated by Red Dragon's multi-color GMM selection of the RS.